 - The Commonwealth War Graves Commission provides details for thirteen servicemen who lost their lives in 1914-1918, and twenty one who lost their lives in 1939-1945, who are buried in the Tiverton Cemetery.

-Also in the parish of Tiverton, the War Memorial at Cove, a stone cross, commemorates the deaths of ten combatants in the Great War who lost their lives.
+Also in the parish of Tiverton, the War Memorial at Cove, a pink granite cross, commemorates the deaths of ten combatants in the Great War who lost their lives.
+It was listed Grade II in June 2018 ‘as an eloquent witness to the tragic impact of world events on the local community, and the sacrifice it made during the First World War’.
 In the porch of St Catherine’s Church, Withleigh, is a wooden cross dedicated to the memory of Henry Jepson Paddison MC, killed in action in 1917.
 The War Memorial Cross at Chevithorne includes the names of twenty parishioners who lost their lives in the Great War, including Captain Ludovic Heathcoat-Amory of Chevithorne Barton (see also), and three who lost their lives in the 1939-1945 War, including Captain Patrick Heathcoat-Amory and Major Edgar Heathcoat-Amory of Chevithorne Barton.
 Inside the church are wall plaques dedicated to the memory of these members of the Heathcoat-Amory family.
 Behind the pulpit there is also a moving plaque dedicated to Harold Pashley Davis, the son of the vicar, who was killed in September 1918.

 - A ‘Cold War’ Memorial.
 In 1961 a RAF Canberra bomber on a training flight from Germany crashed into the Grand Western Canal at Manley Bridge, both crew members losing their lives.
 A memorial tablet and information board has been erected.